Find a courseExpand

 There are direct train services to Oxford from London and many other UK towns and cities.
 Please only use Oxford railway station in the city centre, not Oxford Parkway as it is not serviced by our free BROOKESbus.

 You can get the 400 BROOKESbusU1 bus from just outside the train station in Frideswide Square directly to Headington Campus, as well as into the city centre and to Harcourt Hill and Wheatley campuses.
 For buses in the direction of Headington and Wheatley, you will need to go to stop R7 Frideswide Square.
-For buses towards Harcourt, you will need to go to stop R8 Frideswide Square.

 There is a direct motorway coach service from London, running as often as every 10-15 minutes most of the day, every 20-30 minutes late evenings and hourly right through the night.
 Travel time 70-110 minutes depending on traffic.
 Pay the driver - you don't have to book ahead.